anutkaborisenko87/test_task_solid_solutions/README.md

 - database dump is
   here [script.sql](https://github.com/anutkaborisenko87/test_task_solid_solutions/blob/main/script.sql)

+- added ability to edit node titles

+  - when you click on the title of the node (root), a modal appears with the form for editing the title of the node ( root), where validation also works

 ## Instructions for checking this project:

 To check the functionality of the project, you need to clone the project: